danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Given an n-ary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

+430. flatten-a-multilevel-doubly-linked-list
+You are given a doubly linked list which in addition to the next and previous pointers, it could have a child pointer, which may or may not point to a separate doubly linked list.
+These child lists may have one or more children of their own, and so on, to produce a multilevel data structure, as shown in the example below.

+Flatten the list so that all the nodes appear in a single-level, doubly linked list.
+You are given the head of the first level of the list.

+Example:
+Input:
+ 1---2---3---4---5---6--NULL
+         |
+         7---8---9---10--NULL
+             |
+             11--12--NULL

+Output:
+1-2-3-7-8-11-12-9-10-4-5-6-NULL

 434. number-of-segments-in-a-string
 Count the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.